kujenga/website/content/blog/go-mlp.md

-order to train any network, you need to figure out which weights are contributing the most to the resulting error, but if all the weights are the same, you end up in a situations where multiple weights might be able to be tweaked for similar effect, and it is thus either unclear which weights to move in which directions and slow down the overall training process.
+order to train any network, you need to figure out which weights are contributing the most to the resulting error, but if all the weights are the same, you end up in a situations where multiple weights might be able to be tweaked for similar effect.
+In such cases you can conceptual imagine it being unclear which weights to move in which directions, and this can slow down the overall training process.
 Another aspect of the initialization is the scaling the weights by the "connectedness" of the node.
 To understand why this is helpful, think back to the shape of the sigmoid [activation function]({{< ref "#activation-functions" >}}), and what happens as the input "x" values get larger.
 The "y" values get asymptotically closer and closer to 1.0, and the differences between them get smaller, meaning that changes to the weights have less of an ability to effect the network output, which can make it harder to train and converge.
 By keeping the weights proportionally smaller, we leverage more of the curved portion of the sigmoid function and give the calculations more discriminative power.
 It is worth noting that this limitation is somewhat specific to asymptotic activations functions like sigmoid, but it shouldn't hurt with others that are not.

 Lastly, we initialize data structures to keep track of the last seen error (`lastE`) and loss (`lastL`) values for the layer, which are a critical